People at CREMER

 CREMER has always been part of my family, as my father used to work for the company and still has business dealings with CREMER to this day.
 Starting an internship for a few months was an obvious choice.
 Actually, I only wanted to get to an idea of the work, but I had so much fun that I stayed on.

 I am now in year two of my apprenticeship with Cremer Oleo in Hamburg.
 I currently work in quality management.
 Here, we check incoming and outgoing goods, and take care of certifications or guidelines on the transport of feeds.

 No day is the same and the learning curve is huge.
 Because at CREMER, apprentices are given responsibility from the start, and allowed to work independently.
 That's not always easy, but my colleagues are always there to help me with advice and actions.
 This is exactly why I recommend an apprenticeship at CREMER: From the very first day, apprentices are required to apply their knowledge and skills, and are part of the (international) CREMER team.

 Katherine Wienold, Operations and Training Officer at CREMER OLEO, Hamburg

 For me, CREMER is a “family affair”: I have known the company from childhood, as my father also works here.
 When CREMER Oleo urgently needed someone in the Operations department, I spontaneously applied and was promptly invited to an interview.

-I have now been here for seven years.
+I have now been here for more than ten years.
 My tasks include everything relating to the order processing of Oleo products: I phone customers and suppliers, place orders, monitor quantity planning, take care of contracts, invoicing and documents for import and export.